Bastardkb/bastardkb.github.io/fw/compile-firmware.md

 While the QMK repository contains the logic behind the keyboards, the keymaps are in the userspace repository.

-**If you are going to create your own keymaps, the first step is to fork the repository.**
+**If you are going to create your own keymaps, the first step is to fork the [BastardKB QMK userspace repository](https://github.com/Bastardkb/qmk_userspace).**

 In a separate folder, clone the fork you just created, using either Github desktop or the command line: